cal-cs288/sp21/info.md

 ## Late Work Policy

-Programming projects must be turned in electronically by midnight on the listed due date.
-You will have a total of 7 slip days for these projects, up to four of which can be used for each project.
-Note that slip days are counted at the granularity of days, rounded up to the nearest day.
-For example, for a project due at midnight on Thursday, any submission from Thursday midnight - Friday midnight will use up one slip day, any submission from Friday midnight - Saturday midnight will use up two slip days, and so on.
-Any submissions after the following Monday midnight would receive no credit.
-We may allow more days to be used on a single project if you seek prior permission.
+Everyone will have 7 slip days they may use on any project throughout the semester, but you may only use up to 2 slip days on an individual project without prior consent from the instructors.

+If you need to use more than 2 slip days on a project, please make a private post on piazza before the project deadline to let us know.

+Slip days will be counted by rounding up to the nearest day -- ie. if a project is due at 11:59pm on Tuesday and you submit at 12:00am on Wednesday, this will use up one of your slip days.
+Weekend days will count towards slip days as well, so there is no notion of business days here.